tomsmalley/quickform/README.md

 > import QuickForm

 ```

+To load this file, clone the repository and run
+`stack ghci quickform:test:README`.
+Code might appear slightly strange on
+github, this is due to mixing literate haskell and markdown syntax to the best
+of my ability.

 In this example, our form should allow a user to sign up with their email
 and password, along with their favourite colour and film.
 We might wish to